Guiorgy/CppEmbeddedHeaderGenerator/README.md

 # CppEmbeddedHeaderGenerator

- Generates a simple C++ header with `const std::string` for ASCII files and `const unsigned char` array for binary files.
+ Generates a simple C++ header with `const std::string_view` for ASCII files and `const char` array for binary files.

 ## Usage

-By default files will be treated as binary data and be stored as a `const unsigned char` array.
-If you want to be able to access the contents of the file as a `std::string`, then you may prefix the file name with `ascii_` (e.g. `subdir/example.txt` -> `subdir/ascii_example.txt`).
+By default files will be treated as binary data and be stored as a `const char` array.
+If you want to be able to access the contents of the file as a `std::string_view`, then you may prefix the file name with `ascii_` (e.g. `subdir/example.txt` -> `subdir/ascii_example.txt`).
 Other encodings for text files are currently not supported.

 When you are ready, you may run the executable to generate header files: